-(c) Enable development of offshore oil and gas using slant drilling from land.
+(c) Permit development of offshore oil and gas using slant drilling from land.
 It is no longer necessary to develop offshore drilling rigs to extract energy reserves.
 There are cost-effective ways to bring this energy onshore without the risk of an oil spill from an offshore platform.

 (f) Build additional pipeline capacity into California to import and export natural gas to and from elsewhere in North America.

 During the 21st century there are two competing models of economic growth.
-The path we’re on involves artificially inflating the prices of all basic commodities.
+The path California is on involves artificially inflating the prices of all basic commodities.
 Staying on this path will reduce global competition, empower entrenched global elites, and consolidate the power of public sector unions, monopolistic corporations, and global bankers.
-Economic growth will be slow, and in terms of genuine productivity, it will be an anti-competitive age of control by the few over the many, and a sad utilization of the great technological advances we have seen in recent decades.
+Economic growth will be slower, and in terms of genuine productivity, it will be an anti-competitive age of control by the few over the many, and a sad utilization of the great technological advances we have seen in recent decades.

 The alternative economic model for California is to adopt policies that dismantle monopolies, nurture competition, and encourage new development of land and resources.
-If costs for basic commodities are lowered instead of raised, capital is released to finance completely new industries, from space commercialization and development to life-extension and other fundamental advances in medicine.
-This will cause rapid and sustainable economic growth, unprecedented per-capita prosperity, even faster technological advancement.
+If costs for basic commodities are lowered instead of raised, capital is released to finance completely new industries, from robotics and space commercialization to life-extension and other fundamental advances in medicine.
+This will cause rapid and sustainable economic growth, unprecedented per-capita prosperity, and even faster technological advancement.
 Because California enjoys so many gifts – natural resources of almost unparalleled abundance and diversity, and an economy that is the technological leader in the world – the solutions described here, though painful, may ensure California survives and thrives during what are sure to be challenging years ahead.